rust-lang/reference/src/expressions/block-expr.md

 assert_eq!(5, x);
 ```

-Blocks are always [rvalues](expressions.html#lvalues-and-rvalues) and evaluate the last
+Blocks are always [value expressions] and evaluate the last expression in
-expression in rvalue context.
-This can be used to force moving a value
+value expression context.
+This can be used to force moving a value if really
-if really needed.
+needed.

 ## `unsafe` blocks